Dynamics (gala.dynamics)#

 >>> fig = orbit.plot()

-Or, we can visualize the orbit in just one projection of some transformed coordinate representation, for example, cylindrical radius \(\rho\) and \(z\):
+We can also visualize the orbit in transformed coordinates, for example, cylindrical radius \(\rho\) and \(z\):

-object, we can also easily compute dynamical quantities such as
+The Orbit object also enables computing dynamical quantities such as

 >>> E = orbit.energy()